-- A. All boarders (and any day students still in school) must register for dinner with their house duty staff in the Dining Hall at 6.00pm. - B. Prep times exist to enable you to complete work outside lessons.
+- A. All boarders (and any day students still in school) must register for dinner with their house duty staff in the Dining Hall at 6.00pm. - B. All boarders in Years 10-13 must register in house for prep. - C. Prep times exist to enable you to complete work outside lessons.
 Prep for students in Year 9 is from 6.15pm 7.15pm Monday to Thursday, and for those in Years 10-13 from 7pm 8.30pm Monday to Thursday.
-All boarders are required to observe the rules for prep below. - C. Avison boarders are supervised during prep in the ICT room.
-Avison boarders in Years 7-8 have organised practice time from 6.15-7.15pm. - D. Boarders in Senior Houses complete their prep in their own rooms.
-If you wish to work elsewhere (e.g. in the Music Technology studio or Art Room) you must have permission from the member of house staff on duty and remain in that space during prep. - E. If you are a Sixth Former and are up to date with your work, you may request to be allowed to practise during prep time.
+All boarders are required to observe the rules for prep below. - D. Avison boarders are supervised during prep in the ICT room.
+Avison boarders in Years 7-8 have organised practice time from 6.15-7.15pm. - E. Boarders in Senior Houses complete their prep in their own rooms.
+If you wish to work elsewhere (e.g. in the Music Technology studio or Art Room) you must have permission from the member of house staff on duty and remain in that space during prep. - F. If you are a Sixth Former and are up to date with your work, you may request to be allowed to practise during prep time.
 This will be authorised at the discretion of your Houseparent.
-Sixth form students may also make use of the Music Technology and Art resources during prep time if linked to their current coursework needs. - F. Houseparents may, at their discretion, occasionally allow younger students to practise during prep if they are preparing for specific important musical activities and are up to date with their academic work. - G. Takeaway deliveries to the school may not be ordered during the week.
+Sixth form students may also make use of the Music Technology and Art resources during prep time if linked to their current coursework needs. - G. Houseparents may, at their discretion, occasionally allow younger students to practise during prep if they are preparing for specific important musical activities and are up to date with their academic work.

+H. Takeaway deliveries to the school may not be ordered during the week.